OpenSkool/OpenSkool/api/README.md

   - Use `prisma db [push|pull]` to sync the Prisma schema with the DB.
   - Use `prisma migrate [dev|deploy|reset]` to apply/record database changes as migrations.
 - `src/schema/**/*`: single-source of truth of our GraphQL API.
-  - Use `generate:codegen` to generate GraphQL DSL.
+  - Use `codegen` to generate GraphQL DSL.
 This is done automatically and continuously when running the Api during development.

 #### Generated files

 - `node_modules/@prisma/client`: The Prisma client used for type-safe access to the database data.
 - `prisma/migrations/**/*.sql`: Migrations managed by `prisma migrate`.
-- `src/generated/graphql.schema`: GraphQL SDL used by our IDE for Intellisense, and by the App for type-safe API access.
+- `src/codegen/graphql.schema`: GraphQL SDL used by our IDE for Intellisense, and by the App for type-safe API access.

 #### Command reference